djvill/LSA2019-Reproducible-Research/intro_to_git.md

 +spoken in South Africa
 ```

+The output is cryptic (and again, ignore any warnings about LF and CRLF if you see them),
-The output is cryptic, but to break it down into pieces:
+but we can break it down into pieces:

 1. The first line tells us that Git is producing output similar to the Unix `diff` command
     comparing the old and new versions of the file.